Every festival, fest, and beer event in Bavaria, sorted by when it happens. Tap any event for the full deep-dive.

 11 days of beer in a forested hillside of beer cellars — the Franconian's answer to Oktoberfest.

 Nine days in Germany's 'secret beer capital' — 200 breweries in one Franconian county.
+2026 marks the 75th anniversary of this iconic beer week.

 Munich's 'pre-Wiesn' — a mini beer fest in Pasing that opens before the big Oktoberfest.